perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 ### [Configuration Format]{#configurationformat}

-The format of *bricolage.conf*, derived from the [âPerl Cookbookâ](http://www.oreilly.com/catalog/cookbook/ "Perl Cookbook in the O'Reilly Catalog"), is quite simple.
+The format of *bricolage.conf*, derived from the [“Perl Cookbook”](http://www.oreilly.com/catalog/cookbook/ "Perl Cookbook in the O'Reilly Catalog"), is quite simple.
 A directive appears on a single line, followed by a space, an equal sign, and then the value.
-Anything after a pound sign (â\#â) is a comment.
+Anything after a pound sign (“\#”) is a comment.
 Typical entries look like this:

     APACHE_BIN   = /usr/local/apache/bin/httpd
     APACHE_CONF  = /usr/local/bricolage/conf/httpd.conf